 The Credit Union completed a merger transaction with American River HealthPro Credit Union that became effective on July 1, 2009.
 This merger was accounted for as a purchase business combination.
 As the purpose of this merger was to achieve growth and economies of scale among these mutual enterprises, no payment considerations were involved, contingent or otherwise.
-The goodwill of \$13,282,000 associated with this merger, arising from expected synergies from the combined operations, for the years ended December 31, 2022 and 2021, is subject to an annual impairment test.
-Management assesses goodwill for impairment at September 30, 2022, and has determined that there was no goodwill impairment for 2022 or 2021.
+The goodwill of \$13,282,000 associated with this merger, arising from expected synergies from the combined operations, for the years ended December 31, 2023 and 2022, is subject to an annual impairment test.
+Management assesses goodwill for impairment at November 30, 2023, and has determined that there was no goodwill impairment for 2023 or 2022.

 In 2015, the Credit Union purchased a book of client investment accounts, which resulted in an intangible asset of \$196,000 as of December 31, 2015.
 This intangible asset is amortized over a period of 10 years beginning January 2016.
 During the fourth quarter of 2017, it was determined that the client investment accounts were not performing as originally expected.
 Analysis indicated that future earnings were less than the carrying amount resulting in an other-than-temporary impairment write down of \$58,000, which was recorded in other noninterest expense.
 The remaining amortization period on this intangible was not impacted.
-The intangible asset balance related to the purchase of client investment accounts was \$37,000 and \$50,000 for the years ended December 31, 2022 and 2021, respectively.
+The intangible asset balance related to the purchase of client investment accounts was \$25,000 and \$37,000 for the years ended December 31, 2023 and 2022, respectively.

 In 2016, the Credit Union purchased \$34,322,000 in member share accounts from another credit union.
 The purchase consisted of regular shares, money market accounts, certificates, and individual retirement accounts.
 The purchase resulted in an initial intangible asset of \$817,000.
-This intangible asset is amortized over a period of 7 years beginning November 2016.
-The intangible balance related to the purchase of the deposits was \$97,000 and \$214,000 for the years ended December 31, 2022 and 2021, respectively.
+This intangible asset is amortized over a period of 7 years beginning November 2016, and ended in October 2023.
+The intangible balance related to the purchase of the deposits was \$0 and \$97,000 for the years ended December 31, 2023 and 2022, respectively.